-Changing and enlarging existing lakes and reservoirs is now a popular option for those who want to increase stored water availability.
+Changing and enlarging existing lakes and reservoirs is now a popular option for those who want to increase the storage capacity of their lake or reservoir and increase the stored water available to use.
 We are seeing many new developments of dams or just reworking of existing dams and their surrounding land throughout the UK, in an effort to support ever growing demands for water for;

 1. Electricity generation